800-450-6118

 Type of procedure and size of the carpal tunnel surgery scar

-After carpal tunnel surgery, scar size will mostly be determined by the type of hand surgery you have.
+If you are having carpal tunnel surgery, the scar size will be determined by the type of operation you have.
 You will have one of two types of operative procedures:

 Open carpal tunnel release surgery